viamrobotics/docs/docs/tutorials/control/flutter-app.md

 You can also stylize the look and feel of your app to match your brand.
 Look around [the Flutter documentation](https://docs.flutter.dev/) to learn how.

-Before releasing your app to the app stores you’ll need to add an authentication flow to your app instead of adding API keys as environment variables.
+If you're planning to release your app for general use, you will need to add an authentication flow to your app instead of adding API keys as environment variables.
-If you need assistance with this, reach out to us on our Discord and we’ll be happy to help.
+If you need assistance with this, reach out to us on our [Discord](https://discord.gg/viam) and we’ll be happy to help.

 When you’re ready to publish your app to the app stores you can follow these articles from Flutter on the subject: